Kou-ding/Real-Time-Embedded-Systems/report.md

 - Step 3
     - The channel is now open for bidirectional communication.

 Steps 1 and 2 are considered the handshake procedure and in our case, we subscribe to certain Stocks and receive the same information as the Python script we tried earlier.

-#### Code structure
+#### Libwebsocket code
+Let's translate the previously stated WebSocket theory into actual c code.
+The gist of the program's logic is within the WebSocket service callback function that gets called on different occasions inside the

 ### Results and Observations | Part 3